krn1904/artify/WORKING.md

 ### Signing in and out
 - Use the Login or Sign Up buttons in the navigation when you’re not signed in.
-- After you sign in, you’ll see a Logout button in the navigation.
+- After you sign in, an avatar menu appears with Dashboard, Profile, My favorites, Commissions, and Logout.

 ### Profile settings
 - Go to `/dashboard/profile` to update your name, avatar image URL, and bio.